Last update: December 13, 2025

 2) Just do it!

-Here’s the payoff she and her team got:
+Here’s the payoff his team got:

-If you’d like to leave feedback or a question about Theory of Constraints or my Leadership LAWS please leave a comment on this post.
+If you’d like to leave feedback or a question about Theory of Constraints Leadership or my LAWS please leave a comment on this post.

 Wishing you unsissified success,